 How can I combine the colours?
 I've analysed Javier Pinterest and he organise the folders by colour blocking.
 The isolation of colours is also present in the Memphis Milano design, to which Javier is obsessed with.

 How many colours should I use?
-I already chose 4 colour (red, yellow, green and blue).
-I am going to add another colour for two reasons:
+I already chose four colour (red, yellow, green and blue).
+I am going to add another colour to get five for two reasons:

 - 5 is a powerful number in music; Five are the lines of a pentagram and whichever instrument, regardless the clef (sol, la, fa or do) has to be read in a pentagram.
 A pentagram is the vehicle for the notes in order to make sense, and the pentagram makes music an international language.

 - A gave to blue the meaning of freedom but I'd like to highlight how the childhood freedom of expression is also important.
 So I am going to use baby blue for childhood and Klein blue for adulthood.

 Today I want to draw Javier's instrument, the violin.
 I find the violin's aesthetic incredible beautiful and elegant.
 How can I draw the violin in a non-obvious way?
 I think that instead of drawing the violin as a whole, I am going to isolate parts of the violin, taking inspiration from Arman's deconstructed violins sculptures.